Why a nature festival?

 Principal sponsor

-Our principal sponsor is Green Adelaide, Adelaide’s first dedicated urban environmental specialist organisation supporting a cooler, greener and wilder metropolitan city and suburbs.
+Our principal sponsor is Green Adelaide, Adelaide’s first dedicated urban environmental specialist organisation.
+They work practically with partners and diverse communities to support a cooler, greener, wilder metropolitan city and suburbs.

 Major sponsors